 Step 1 – Prepare your Brother Luminaire machine and everything necessary for making the mug rug

-Choose your fabric combinations and embroidery threads you want to use.
+Choose the fabric combinations and embroidery threads you want to use.
 Obviously, you don’t need much fabric for one mug rug, but if you want to make the whole set then consider if you have enough fabric for everything you want to make.
 Make sure that the fabric for your mug rug is not bleeding.
 You will need to launder it often.
 Some dyes lose color when washed.
 Some of this color transfers to adjacent fabrics and leaves a stain.
 We don’t want this.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.